Lambs and livestock at Calke Abbey

 What happens at lambing time?

-During lambing, the countryside team observe the flock for the tell-tale signs that a ewe is ready to give birth – for example, she may appear restless, pacing and pawing the ground.
+During lambing, the ranger team observe the flock for the tell-tale signs that a ewe is ready to give birth – for example, she may appear restless, pacing and pawing the ground.

 Once the lamb is born, it can stand up within a few minutes!
 The newborn then gets its first drink of milk, which it needs to keep it healthy.